 To report a bug against KStars, you can use the KDE bug reporting interface.
 Choose "kstars" as the product to file the bug against.

 KStars has a lot of known issues, and many unknown issues.
 In either case, reporting a bug is always helpful.
 If you find problems with KStars, you are also most welcome to tell us on our mailing list or on our Web Chat channel where you can chat directly with developers and users.
 For some of these issues, there are temporary workarounds, and asking on the mailing list will help you discover these antidotes for smyptomatic relief.
 We welcome your feedback, and discussion on both the mailing list and IRC channel.
 See the Join Us section for more information and pointers.

 Interested in KStars?
 Found KStars useful?
 Come by our mailing list and share your suggestions, and tell us what you liked / what you did not like.
 Any feedback and help will be appreciated.

 If you know how to program, you're welcome to join our developer team!
-See this page to build KStars from source.
-Most developer discussion happens on our mailing list, so if you need help, that's a good place to ask.
+Get started by building KStars from source.
+Most developer discussion happens on our mailing list or issue tracker, so if you need help, that's a good place to ask.
 KStars is written in C++ using Qt and KDE libraries.

 If you are an astronomy enthusiast, there is our AstroInfo project.
 We could also use help writing documentation and translating.
 Even bug reports and feature requests are a big help, so keep them coming!